-NSO Birth Certificate: Is It Still Valid in 2023?
+NSO Birth Certificate: Is It Still Valid in 2024?

-PSA already clarified this matter but there's still confusion about whether an NSO-issued birth certificate is still valid as a school requirement, passport issuance, visa application, and benefits claim.
+There's still confusion about whether an NSO-issued birth certificate is still valid as a school requirement, passport issuance, visa application, and benefits claim.

 The merger made PSA the central statistical authority of the Philippines.
 All civil registry documents (i.e., birth certificate, marriage certificate, death certificate, CENOMAR) are now issued by the PSA.